tomhendra/peronsal-site/src/lib/content/cloudflare-vercel.md

 recommends to avoid using the proxy due to performance degradation, but in my case this has proven negligible.

-Again credit to Dom Talbot's blog post.
+Again caption to Dom Talbot's blog post.
 He did all the hard work and I just piggy backed his solution and have rewritten it here for my own future reference, and for anyone else who is in the same situation.